 One way in which to avoid the idea that it is necessary to strike an appropriate balance between democracy and recognition is to give democracy absolute priority over recognition.
 In this case, if and when their demands conflict, the former always takes precedence over the latter.
 I would suggest that one person who takes up a position of this kind is James Tully.
 His thesis, in a sentence, is that it is more important to preserve democracy and to practice freedom than it is to try to achieve a final and definitive state of recognition.
 Tully begins by arguing that every particular set of rules of recognition will inevitably contain misrecognition: ‘Any purported resolution’ of a democratic struggle for recognition, he asserts, ‘will harbor elements of non-consensus and injustice’ (Tully, 2000, p.
 474).
 It follows that in practice any attempt to achieve a final state of recognition would freeze a particular pattern of misrecognition into place.
 For this reason, Tully believes that, rather than attempt to eliminate all traces of misrecognition, it is better to ensure that citizens are able constantly to challenge the existing rules so that misrecognition can be brought to light.
 As he says: ‘One should not look for the just and definitive theory of recognition on which all citizens could agree once and for all’.
 Instead, the aim should be to articulate an account of democracy in which prevailing norms of recognition can be continually challenged and defended (Tully, 2000, p.
 472).
 It is in this specific sense that Tully believes democracy should take priority over recognition.

 This might appear to be an appealing way of thinking about the relationship between democracy and recognition.
 If we acknowledge the inevitability of continuing disagreement about recognition, it may seem right to place democracy (and freedom) at centre-stage.
 It is important to understand, however, that Tully does not endorse the priority of democracy simply as a pragmatist who thinks that, since political struggles will never cease, we must accept democracy as the least worse alternative to a Hobbesian war of all against all.
 On the contrary, he thinks that agonistic democracy provides us with the fairest way in which we can continue to disagree about the rules of recognition, and thus strive to achieve justice.
 Pursuing this line of thought a little further, it should be possible to see that, if Tully’s argument is to work, he has to incorporate a notion of fairness into his conception of democracy.
 His vision of agonistic democracy is only defensible if it gives all citizens equal opportunities to shape the outcomes of struggles for recognition.
 Hence I would suggest that, rather than giving democracy priority over recognition, Tully in fact defends a model of democracy which is already shaped by a substantive conception of recognition.
-The general conclusion that I draw from this argument is that, if democratic deliberation is to be fair, appropriate rules of recognition must already in place.
+Given more time, the general conclusion that I would seek to draw from this specific suggestion is that, if democratic deliberation is to be fair, appropriate rules of recognition must already in place.

 [B] The priority of recognition